Pregnant women checking her finances and credit

 • Improve what you can.
 If your payment history needs work, set up automatic payments or reminders.
 If your credit utilization is high, lower it by paying down balances or applying for a credit increase.

-If you’re struggling to bring your credit card balances down, talk with an Achieve debt expert who could help you choose a strategy to get rid of your debt.
+If you’re struggling to bring your credit card balances down, talk with a debt expert who could help you choose a strategy to get rid of your debt.

 Gina Freeman has been covering personal finance topics for over 20 years.
 She loves helping consumers understand tough topics and make confident decisions.
 Her professional history includes mortgage lending, credit scoring, taxes, and bankruptcy.
 Gina has a BS in financial management from the University of Nevada.